Luke-Neumann/cst-corporate-fed-patch-array/README.md

-# cst-corporate-fed-patch-array
-1×4 microstrip patch array designed in CST with a corporate feed using quarter-wave transformers (1→2→4).
-Focuses on feed topology, in-phase excitation, and radiation patterns.
-Includes CST project files and exported plots; matching/S11 optimization left as future work.
+A time-boxed CST study of a 1×4 corporate-fed patch array near 5 GHz.
+The design uses quarter-wave transformers to realize 1→2→4 power splits and in-phase excitation at the elements.
+Repository includes CST files, field/pattern exports, and notes on layout and feed routing.
+Intent is to document topology and behavior; full S₁₁/bandwidth optimization is left for future iterations.